To our neighbors, friends, and visitors:

 Our team has been making monetary donations, helping deliver food and other daily necessities, as well as providing educational supplies to children unable to attend school or access online learning tools.
 We have also been leveraging our shopping centers to support response efforts, including hosting testing sites, vaccination sites and blood drives.

 At the same time, our employees have volunteered more than 1,000 hours this year with local nonprofits to give back to those most in need of support.

-Most recently, the #WestfieldCares program has expanded beyond COVID-19 relief efforts with the launch of a new public service campaign in April 2021 that stands in solidarity with the AAPI community to #StopAsianHate and drive meaningful support towards racial equality.
-Additionally, our centers across the US have partnered with a range of local nonprofits directly serving our AAPI communities.
+The #WestfieldCares program has expanded beyond COVID-19 relief efforts with the launch of a new public service campaign in April 2021 that stands in solidarity with the AAPI community to #StopAsianHate and drive meaningful support towards racial equality.

 We encourage you to visit and support some of the organizations below to learn more: